 As workforce benefits become an increasingly important part of the mix for employee wellness, productivity, recruitment and retention, employers are looking beyond traditional benefits to offer perks that stand out from the pack.
 From ping-pong tables and catered lunches to napping pods and on-site massages, it can feel difficult to compete.

 It’s true that “work perks” often equate to a happier, healthier workforce, but creating an environment that people want to work in doesn’t have to be outlandish or expensive.
 According to a new study on “The Employee Experience” published by Future Workplace, what employees want most isn’t a fitness center or even on-site childcare.

-It’s a WINDOW.
+They want a window.
 That’s right.
-The top “perk” employees yearn for is access to natural light.
+One of the top perks employees yearn for is access to natural light.

 The findings are surprising, until you consider the experience of employees — huddled within cubicles, interior offices and warehouse environments under the artificial glare of halogen bulbs for half (or more) of their waking hours.
 According to the study, over a third of employees feel they don’t get enough natural light in their workspace, and nearly half (47%) admit they feel tired or gloomy from the absence of a window or natural light.